Makai Kingdom: Chronicles of the Sacred Tome

 Makai Kingdom: Chronicles of the Sacred Tome is a tactical role-playing game developed and published by Nippon Ichi Software.
-It was initially released for PlayStation 2 on March 17, 2005 in Japan, July 26, 2005 in North America, and October 25, 2005 in Europe.
-An enhanced port of the game, Phantom Kingdom Portable, was released for PlayStation Portable in Japan on October 6, 2011.
+It was initially released for PlayStation 2 on March 17, 2005 in Japan, July 26 in North America, and October 28 in Europe.
+An enhanced port of the game, Phantom Kingdom Portable, was released for the PlayStation Portable in Japan on October 6, 2011.
 The game was later ported to Windows as Makai Kingdom: Reclaimed and Rebound, and to Nintendo Switch as part of the Prinny Presents NIS Classics Volume 2 compilation, with those versions released worldwide on May 10, 2022.

 A spin-off of the Disgaea series, the game follows a godlike being, Overlord Zetta, after he attempts to avert the destruction of his Netherworld and, due to his foolishness, is forced to confine his soul to the Sacred Tome, a reality-controlling book.
 He is forced to seek out other Overlords for assistance in reconstructing his Netherworld.
-The PSP, Windows and Switch versions also contain Petta Mode, a route featuring Zetta's future daughter, Petta, who has gone back in time.
-The game was praised by critics for its humorous dialog, story and deep gameplay, although it was criticized by some as too similar to previous games from the publisher.
+The PSP, Windows, and Switch versions also contain Petta Mode, a route featuring Zetta's future daughter, Petta, who has gone back in time.
+The game was praised by critics for its humorous dialog, story, and deep gameplay, although it was criticized by some as being too similar to previous games from the publisher.